 The Carbondale Municipal Officers Electoral Board decided on Dec.
 10 to remove sitting Councilwoman Ginger Rye Sanders and candidate Ryan Reed from the ballot for Carbondale Consolidated Election April 1, 2025.

-Former Councilman Navreet Kang filed grievances against the candidates as well as LaCage Hill, another incumbent councilmember, for procedural violations in their candidacy paperwork.
-According to Illinois state law, the paperwork was not properly bound and both candidates were missing a statement of economic interest, a document which discloses a public officials’ assets and income in order to provide transparency into their personal stakes in economic or business issues.
+Former Councilman Navreet Kang filed grievances against the candidates as well as LaCaje Hill, another incumbent councilmember, for procedural violations in their candidacy paperwork.
+According to Illinois state law, the paperwork was not properly bound and all three candidates were found to have failed to provide a receipt proving that they had submitted a statement of economic interest within the past year at the time they filed their candidacy paperwork.
+The candidates quickly remedied this, but not before the Oct.
+28 submission deadline.

 Advertisement